samueljuma/ViewPagerApp/README.md

 #### [ViewPager](https://developer.android.com/jetpack/androidx/releases/viewpager2)
 >  A library in Android for creating swipeable, tabbed interfaces.
 #### [DotsIndicator](https://github.com/tommybuonomo/dotsindicator)
-> An Android library by [Tommy](https://github.com/tommybuonomo) available for Jetpack Compose and XML
+> An Android library by [Tommy](https://github.com/tommybuonomo) available for Jetpack Compose and XML.
-> A visual navigation aid that indicates the current page position within a series of swipeable views.
+> More like a visual navigation aid that indicates the current page position within a series of swipeable views.
 > It typically displays a horizontal row of dots, where each dot represents a page, and the highlighted dot shows the currently active page.